 The aim is to improve metabolic control to reduce diabetes-related complications with strategies tailored to each individual, according to individual risk factors and vulnerability to severe hypoglycemia.
-HbA1c goals should be adapted to age: in non pregnant adult, <7%, for a child between 6 and 12yr, 7.5% and for an adolescent (12-19yr) <7.5%.
-Less stringent A1C goals may be appropriate for patients with a history of severe hypoglycemia, limited life expectancy, advanced microvascular or macrovascular complications, and/or extensive comorbid conditions.
+HbA1c goals are to achieve an A1c equal to or ess than 48mmol/mol (6.5%).
+Less stringent A1C goals may be appropriate for patients with a history of severe hypoglycemia, advanced microvascular or macrovascular complications, and/or extensive comorbid conditions.